 Since 2006, we have held a national essay contest every year, and distributed our publications to 3,000 middle schools, 6,300 high schools and the top 500 colleges in the United States.

-More than 3,300 students have participated in the contests, and about 10% of participants have received awards.
+More than 3,400 students have participated in the contests.

 Many students have expressed gratitude for the chance to learn historical examples of the Hongik Ingan philosophy (“To Live for the Benefit of humankind”)

 and the values of Chung Hyo Ye (filial devotion, loyalty, and respectful benevolence).